OpenNMT/OpenNMT-tf/docs/data.md

 ## Compressed data

 Data files compressed with GZIP are supported.
-The path should end with the `.gz` extension for the to be correctly loaded:
+The path should end with the `.gz` extension for the file to be correctly loaded:

 ```yaml
 data: